JulieLy8619/AsyncInn/AsyncInn/README.md

 ## Installing / Getting started
 As a user you will not need to install anything to use it.
-However as a developer, you will need Visual Studio with ASP.net Core 2.2 capabilities The design is still in construction, but for now the home page looks like this:
+However as a developer, you will need Visual Studio with ASP.net Core 2.2 capabilities The home page looks like this:
 ![home](./images/endof13view.JPG)
 The other pages look similar to the home page.
 Seeded Data: